-The Company leases office and laboratory space in Rockville, Maryland under a lease that expires on March 31, 2018, and leases a manufacturing facility in Rockville under a lease that originally expired on December 31, 2014.
+The Company leases office and laboratory space in Rockville, Maryland, under a lease that expires on March 31, 2018, and leases a manufacturing facility in Rockville under a lease that originally expired on December 31, 2014.
 The Company has an option under each lease to continue the respective lease for five years under the same terms.
-During the three months ended March 31, 2014, the Company extended the manufacturing facility lease until December 31, 2019.
-The Company also entered into a new four year lease for additional space in the manufacturing facility effective April 1, 2014.
+During the nine months ended September 30, 2014, the Company extended the manufacturing facility lease until December 31, 2019.
+The Company also entered into a new four-year lease for additional space in the manufacturing facility effective April 1, 2014.
 This lease also has an option to continue the lease for five years under the same terms.
 The Company also subleases office and laboratory space in South San Francisco under a lease that expires on December 31, 2018.
 All of the leases contain rent escalation clauses.
 For financial reporting purposes, rent expense is charged to operations on a straight-line basis over the term of the lease.

-Future minimum lease payments under noncancelable operating leases are as follows:
+Future minimum lease payments under noncancelable operating leases as of September 30, 2014 are as follows (in thousands):